 The deadline for applications to the 2023-2024 Fellowship is April 14, 2023.

 Second-year Stanford PhD students and beyond, at the pre- or post-dissertation proposal stage, are eligible.
 Students will be expected to begin the year with a well-defined research project to carry out during their fellowship year.
 The project is often, but need not be, connected to a dissertation.
-We welcome proposals from the social sciences, the humanities, and social science-related professional schools including School of Business, School of Education, School of Law, School of Earth, and School of Engineering.
-We view applicants who have already participated in the yearlong PACS workshop favorably (EDUC 374, LAW 781, POLISCI 334, SOC 374).
+We welcome proposals from the social sciences, the humanities, and social science-related professional schools including Business, Education, Engineering, Law, and Sustainability.
+We view applicants who have already participated in the yearlong PACS workshop favorably (EDUC 374, LAW 781, POLISCI 334, SOC 374, SUSTAIN 324).
 Repeat applicants are also accepted.

 • Environmental and social impacts associated with energy development and public participation in environmental decision making

 • Distributional politics of AIDS drugs in Africa and how NGO efforts affect the health delivery system

 • Psychological mechanisms underlying political polarization, intergroup conflict, and attitude moralization

 • New organizational forms: hybrids, B Corps, cooperatives, for-profits with a purported social mission; corporate social responsibility; impact investing

 • New open models of public media and knowledge, ranging from journalism to encyclopedias to scientific production

 Read more about the projects of our current Fellows here.

 The fellowship provides up to a full academic year of support (Fall, Winter, Spring quarters), including stipend, tuition, and health insurance.